 Jars of Sauce

 As I mentioned above, most sauces that come in jars are full of sugar and other additives.
 I try to avoid buying them now as I always prefer making my own.
-Not only is it cheaper, but once you manage to crack a good sauce recipe it’s so satisfying!
+Not only is it cheaper, but the satisfaction you get once you manage to crack a good sauce recipe cannot be bought in a jar.
 I also like to reuse the jars I do buy, so even if I do buy jars here and there, they aren’t going to be a one-time use.

 Since I learned how to fold my clothes properly thanks to the KonMari method, I don’t use anywhere near as many clothes hangers as I used to.
 If this is something you buy regularly, try switching to wooden or metal hangers.

 This past winter, I put myself on a heating ban.
 Ok, a ban sounds quite extreme, but I limited our thermostat to no higher than 20 degrees.
 I get cold very easily and it was very hard at first, but I did eventually get used to it.
 And it meant I could purchase a few more cute jumpers so that’s always good right?
 We’ve definitely seen a difference in our heating bill, so I’d say it’s been worth it.